pradeepsonawane/book/content/testing/automation-night-watch.md

 Set up of Nightwatchjs
 ---------------------------------------
-The Set up of Nighrwatchjs is easy.
+The Set up of Nightwatchjs is easy.
 You can set up nightwatchjs with the help of below steps.

 ###Install Nightwatch